-If matters do go to a full hearing before the judge, it’s usual for both parties to attend to give evidence.
+If matters do go to a full hearing before the judge, it is usual for both parties to attend to give evidence.
 A barrister(“Counsel”) will normally be required – which will escalate costs.

 It is in effect your day in court but, I urge caution.
 You may well end up getting a decision that neither of you wanted.
-Plus a huge amount of costs to pay for.
+Plus, incur a huge amount of costs to pay for.

 Facing a financial dispute during your divorce?